yotam-halperin/portfolio-app/README.md

 ##### to run localy:

+clean the enviroment:
+- docker compose down -v

+build the images:
-docker compose build
+- docker compose build

+start the application:
-docker compose up
+- docker compose up

 - you can now visit 'localhost:80' on your browser to view the flask application.
 - to download the game- navigate to the 'download' section and press the download button